Summer is right around the corner and Summer Time-of-Use (TOU) and Tiered Pricing is here!

 About Oshawa Power

-The Oshawa Power Group of Companies is comprised of Oshawa Power and its affiliates EnerFORGE and Durham Broadband and are dedicated to the evolving needs of our customers as a leading enabler of integrated critical energy and communications infrastructure.
-Oshawa Power and its affiliates are wholly owned by the great City of Oshawa.
+Oshawa Power is dedicated to the evolving needs of our customers as a leading enabler of integrated critical energy and infrastructure.
+Oshawa Power is wholly owned by the great City of Oshawa.

 Media Contact